polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/tree/README.md

 ![alt tag](screenshots/ajax-treeview-widget-example-screenshot-custom-icons.png)

-The default icons used if no CSS class is explicitly added is "glyphicon glyphicon-folder-close folder" and "glyphicon glyphicon-folder-open folder" from Bootstrap CSS.
-The "folder" CSS class, simply adds the default background image, if Bootstrap is not included.
+The default icons used if no CSS class is explicitly added is _"glyphicon glyphicon-folder-close folder"_ and "glyphicon glyphicon-folder-open folder" from Bootstrap CSS.
+The _"folder"_ CSS class, simply adds the default background image, if Bootstrap is not included.
 Although the TreeView renders with more icon types if you include Bootstrap CSS, it is not dependent upon it in any ways.
 If you do not include Bootstrap, and you do not override its CSS classes, it will render a folder open/close background image, with fixed width and height.
 If this does not fit your needs, feel free to either include Bootstrap, or override the default CSS classes as the above example illustrates.

 To see how to do include Bootstrap, check out the documentation for the [Bootstrap CSS](../../bootstrap/) module.
+The default template used in your CSS automatically includes Bootstrap though.

 Notice, all arguments are optional, except the *[_items]* collection, that must have, at the very least, minimum _one_ item.
 Making the smallest possible code to use the Tree view look something like this.